The Ultimate Guide to Construction Reporting

 Ensure reports are delivered on time and, if possible, more often.

 Timely reports help stakeholders make quick decisions and solve any problems during the project.
-Monthly reports mean only 12 reports a year! 🤯 but if you can deliver them every two weeks, that's double the decision-making power.
+Monthly reports mean only 12 reports a year! 🤯 But if you can deliver them every two weeks, that's double the decision-making power.

 Plan your reports to be ready just before important meetings.
 This way, the latest information is available for the meeting, especially if a digital reporting platform is not used.
+For convenience, you can use a Monthly Report Template Word to streamline the process.

 A table in the form of a calendar with 3 rows for different reports and key due dates.